remotework1/LavondaTalbertIT1025/Lab7/readme.md

 ### Unified Modeling Language (UML)

 ##### i.
-OMG (Object Management Group) is an international, open membership, not-for-prifit technology standards consortium.
+OMG (Object Management Group) is an international, open membership, not-for-profit technology standards consortium.
 It oversees the definition and maintenance of UML specifications.
 The purpose of UML is to provide tools for analysis, design, and implementtion of software-based systems as well as for modeling business and simiar processes.

+##### ii. object =